SoumitraAgarwal/Scilab-gsoc/_posts/2018-07-29-Coding-period(First).md

 ---
 layout: post
 title: 	The machine learning cloud
-excerpt: "<b> Exxperimentation : </b> Coming towards the second half of the `Google Summer of Code` period, an experimentation setup was ..."
+excerpt: "<b> Experimentation : </b> Coming towards the second half of the `Google Summer of Code` period, an experimentation setup was ..."
 categories: [Coding period]
 comments: true
 ---